Unit 1 - Practice Quiz

 Functional & Non-functional requirements Hard

-A. The system must process transactions securely.
+A. The system must have a user-friendly interface.

 B. The system must be easily maintainable by the development team.

-D. The system must have robust monitoring, automated failure detection, and potentially failover capabilities.
+C. The system must have robust monitoring, automated failure detection, and potentially failover capabilities.

 56 During a requirements analysis workshop using Kano analysis, a feature is identified as a 'Performance' or 'One-Dimensional' attribute.
 What is the key characteristic of such a feature regarding customer satisfaction?